 A Connections Academy teacher works directly with both the student and Learning Coach to develop an individual learning plan, provide instruction, and evaluate assignments.
 Instruction and administration is conducted through the Internet, by telephone, and by mail.

-At the start of each school year, we send a variety of curriculum materials and learning resources to students including:
+At the start of each school year, students are sent a variety of curriculum materials and learning resources, including: